ezzatron/php-error-handler/error-handler-meta.md

 ### 3.2.
 Solution A: Error handling as a first-class Composer feature

+A new optional property `error-handling` would be added to the Composer package configuration schema.
+This property would allow one of three string values:
+`PSR-N`, `traditional`, or `any`, with `any` being the default.

+- A value of `PSR-N` would indicate that the package expects a `PSR-N` conformant error handler to be installed, where `PSR-N` is the PSR number of the error handler specification associated with this meta document.
+- A value of `traditional` would indicate that the package expects the error handler to behave in the same manner as the built-in PHP handler.
+- A value of `any` would indicate that the package is capable of functioning under either error handling strategy.

+Another optional property `use-error-handling` would be added under the project-only section (`config`) of the Composer package configuration schema.
+This property, used only in root packages, would allow one of two string values:
+`PSR-N`, or `traditional`, with `PSR-N` being the default.

+- A value of `PSR-N` would indicate that Composer should install a `PSR-N` conformant error handler before setting up the class loader.
+- A value of `traditional` would indicate that Composer should not install an error handler.

+During the normal process of dependency resolution, components that require incompatible error handling strategies would be highlighted as conflicts.
+This brings the problem to the attention of the package developer, and allows them to make informed decisions about how to address the conflict.

+In addition to these new properties, some mechanism may have to be introduced to allow package developers to ignore these conflicts.

 ### 3.3.
 Solution B: Error handling specification through Composer meta-packages

 ## 4. Justification for design decisions